sleep researchThe sleep stack: 7 supplements that actually work

 1. Magnesium Glycinate — 200–400mg, 30–60 Minutes Before Bed

-Magnesium is involved in over 300 enzymatic reactions in the human body, and its role in sleep is mechanistically central: it is a natural NMDA receptor antagonist and GABA modulator.
+Magnesium is involved in over 300 enzymatic reactions in the body.
+Its role in sleep is mechanistically central.
+It is a natural NMDA receptor antagonist and GABA modulator.
 By reducing neuronal excitability and enhancing GABAergic tone, magnesium creates the neurochemical conditions for sleep onset.

-The glycinate chelation form is preferred for two reasons: superior bioavailability compared to magnesium oxide (which passes largely through the gut), and a lower laxative threshold than magnesium citrate.
-Studies show magnesium supplementation improves sleep efficiency, reduces sleep onset latency, and increases slow-wave sleep in both deficient and non-deficient adults.
+The glycinate chelation form is preferred for two reasons.
+It has better bioavailability than magnesium oxide, which passes largely through the gut.
+And it has a lower laxative threshold than magnesium citrate.
+Studies show magnesium improves sleep efficiency, cuts sleep onset latency, and increases slow-wave sleep in both deficient and non-deficient adults.

-Approximately 60% of adults in Western populations have suboptimal magnesium intake.
-If you are training hard, sweating regularly, or under chronic stress, your magnesium requirements are elevated further.
+About 60% of adults in Western populations have suboptimal magnesium intake.
+If you train hard, sweat regularly, or live under chronic stress, your magnesium needs go up further.

 Dose: 200–400mg elemental magnesium as glycinate, 30–60 minutes before bed.